alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 You also need to check if your [fruit](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446540/plant-passports-fruit-plants.pdf) or [vegetables](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446542/plant-passports-veg-plants.pdf) need a supplier document.

+Seed potatoes always need a plant passport when moved around the UK or the EU.
+They must be part of the [Seed Potatoe Classification Scheme (SPCS)](https://www.gov.uk/guidance/the-seed-potato-classification-scheme).

 ##When you don't need a supplier document

 You don't need a make supplier documents if: